Last Updated: 17th April 2025 by Martha Lott

 If you’re looking for a trusted and professional removal company to take care of your move to Dubai, look no further than 1st Move International.
 We have over 25 years of experience in removals to Dubai from the UK and our packing and shipping method is the safest in the industry.

-Simply fill out our quick and easy form to get a free tailored quote for your Dubai move.
+Complete our quick and easy form to get a free tailored quote for your Dubai move.
 Alternatively, you can call the team on 0800 389 0784/+44 117 982 8123 for expert advice.

 FAQs